How to Be A Master in Photoshop Pen Tool

 Choose your path in your Paths panel.
 Then click on the icon at the bottom of the panel, which looks like a circle with a diagram.
 A selection in the form of your path appears on your picture.

-create a selection from a path | Photoshop Pent Tool
+Create a selection from a path

-create a selection from a path
+Create a selection from a path

 You can also use the pen tool to create a selection.
 Click the Select button next to Make: in the Options bar with the selected path and the selected Pen Tool.